iamaryaak/WebDevelopment/README.md

 #### What I learned

 Bootstrap Properties ...
+* Making Layouts
   * Grid System
   * Containers and how to manipulate them
 * Carousel (Automated vs Manual)
 * Z-index and Stacking Order